maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Sets the marked up title of ``window``.
 The accepted format is the one used in Pango (see :class:`PangoMarkupFormat` ) with the exception of span.

         Note that you need support from the window manager for this title to be used.
-See :meth:`GtkWindow.set_title` for the standard way of setting the title of a window.
+See :meth:`gtk.Window.set_title` for the standard way of setting the title of a window.

         :param: markup: the marked up title of the window, or None to unset the current one